VimukthiRandika1997/AI-development/README.md

 ## FastAPI Design

-Architecturing the FastAPI for different use-cases.
+Architecting the FastAPI for different use-cases.

 - ## Handling Long Running Jobs with FastAPI